Usa travel guide

 The Best Time to Visit USA

-With such a vast territory, the best time to visit USA depends on where you’re planning on visiting.
+With such a vast territory, the best time to visit USA depends on where you’re traveling.

 If you want to visit New York, the time around the winter holidays is magical.
 But fall is also ideal for the fall foliage.
 On the other hand, California is best to be seen in spring or fall, when weather is mild and not too hot.